 HO-4 vs. HO-6 Insurance: What's the Difference?

 blueCheck icon

-HO-4 (renters insurance) covers your personal belongings and liability when you rent an apartment, house, or condo.
+HO-4 (renters insurance) covers your personal belongings and liability when you rent an apartment, house or condo.
+It provides no structural coverage because the building is your landlord's responsibility, not yours.

 blueCheck icon

-HO-6 (condo insurance) is designed for condo unit owners and includes interior dwelling coverage for walls, floors, fixtures, and built-in appliances, in addition to personal property and liability.
+HO-6 (condo insurance) is designed for condo unit owners and adds interior dwelling coverage for walls, floors, fixtures and built-in appliances on top of the personal property and liability protection renters insurance provides.

 blueCheck icon

-If you own a condo, your HOA's master policy typically does not cover your unit's interior or your personal belongings.
+If you own a condo, your HOA's master policy typically doesn't cover your unit's interior or personal belongings, which is the gap HO-6 exists to fill — and the detail most condo buyers don't discover until after a loss.

+HO-4 vs. HO-6 Insurance: What's the Difference?